-All incoming resources are recognised once the charity has entitlement to the resources, it is certain that the resources will be received and the monetary value of incoming resources can be measured with sufficient reliability.
+Incoming resources are recognised once the charity has entitlement to the resources, it is certain that the resources will be received, and the value of incoming resources can be measured with enough reliability.

-Voluntary income is received by way of donations and gifts and is included in full in the Statement of Financial Activities when receivable.
+Voluntary income is received by way of donations & gifts and is included in full in the Statement of Financial Activities as received.

-Investment income is included when received.
+Investment income is included as received.